hnakamur/telegraf/docs/DATA_FORMATS_INPUT.md

   ## If non-zero, split longer lines into multiple lines
   max_line_size = 0

-  ## Set this true to enable logging to stderr
+  ## Set this false to enable logging to stderr, true to disable logging
-  enable_logging = false
+  disable_logging = false

   ## Data format to consume.
 Currently only "ltsv" is supported.
   ## Each data format has it's own unique set of configuration options, read